telerik/blazor-docs/knowledge-base/grid-get-filtered-data.md

 ## Description

 This KB article answers the following questions.
-All of them revolve around the Grid table rows, which the component is currently displaying and which the user sees.
+All of them revolve around the Grid table rows, which the component is currently displaying to the user.

 * How to obtain the filtered data in the Grid?
 This applies to filtering and the `SearchBox`.
 * How do I know the filtered item count?
 How to get how many rows are in the filtered Grid?